facebook pixel

 Plus, unlike other methods, microsuction doesn’t require the use of ear drops beforehand or any liquid to be introduced into the ear canal.
 This means it is gentle and safe for removing stubborn ear wax blockages.
 You can even have microsuction ear wax removal if you have perforated eardrums, grommets or other ear conditions.

 When you schedule microsuction ear wax removal with our expert audiologists, you won’t be charged if no ear wax is found.
 Contact us today to book an appointment at one of our Regain Hearing clinics in London, Kent, or Essex.
-Simply give us a call or fill out our form to get started.
+Whether you need ear wax removal in Broadstairs or a hearing test in Croydon, simply give us a call or fill out our form to get started.

 Archives